 - Preheat oven to 375° F. Line muffin tins with liners.

-- In the bowl of a stand mixer, or a large bowl with a hand mixer, beat sugar, yogurt, and butter until well combined.
+- In a large bowl, whisk sugar, yogurt, and butter until well combined.
 Add eggs, vanilla, and buttermilk.
 Mix until smooth.

 - Sift in flour, baking soda, nutmeg, cinnamon, and salt.
-Mix until combined.
+Stir until just combined, careful not to over-mix.

 - Pour batter into muffin liners, filling each cup 3/4 of the way full.